cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 6. return CMOV(sign, 1, sign == 0)         # regard x = 0 as positive
 ~~~

-- inv0(x, q): This function returns the multiplicative inverse of x mod q.
+- inv0(x, q): This function returns the multiplicative inverse of x mod q,
-  If x == 0, the inverse is undefined, and this function instead returns 0.
+  extended to all of F by fixing inv0(0) == 0.
   To implement inv0 in constant time, compute alpha = x^(q - 2) mod q.
   Notice on input 0, the output is 0 as required.